 Furthermore, the HXR-NX200 NXCAM camcorder enables content creators to stream live events in HD effortlessly through a simple and affordable production ecosystem when paired with the MCX-500 multi-camera live producer and the RM-30BP remote commander.
 The HXR-NX200 is powered by Sony’s NP-F style batteries and will hit the market in October 2018.

-Other than that, Sony also releases the free VENICE Firmware 3.0 that brings some interesting updates to Sony’s flagship cinema camera system and expands its recording capabilities.
-There’s a new X-OCN XT recording profile, two new imaging modes of 2.39:1 at 6K and 16:9 at 5.7K, switchable 6G/12G-SDI output, cache record, and wireless remote control connectivity with the CBK-WA02 adaptor.
+Other than that, Sony also released details of the upcoming VENICE Firmware 3.0 that is set to bring some interesting updates to Sony’s flagship cinema camera system and expands its recording capabilities.
+There’s going to be a new X-OCN XT recording profile, two new imaging modes of 2.39:1 at 6K and 16:9 at 5.7K, switchable 6G/12G-SDI output, cache record, and wireless remote control connectivity with the CBK-WA02 adaptor.

 In Amsterdam, Sony will also showcase the recently announced extension system called the CBK-3610XS VENICE Extension system initially unveiled at Cine Gear Expo 2018 that enhances the mobility and operability of the cinema camera when being used in tight spaces.